Fall injuries are a very common cause of hospitalization for seniors. In this post, you will learn how to prevent falls in the elderly.

 The first and most important thing is to build and maintain leg and core strength.
 These will help you keep your balance in case of slipping.
 Muscle mass and bone strength also make your body stronger so in the case you fall, your likelihood of suffering significant injuries is smaller.

 Preventing falls is extremely important for the elderly because as we get older our bodies become more fragile and a simple fall can cause serious injuries that require surgery and hospitalization.

-With these tips you will learn to do your best to prevent falling.
+With these tips, you will learn to do your best to prevent falling.

 Balance and coordination protect you against falls because they help you stay on your feet in case you slip or stumble.
-What many don’t realize is that balance and coordination is dependent on strength of the muscles involved.
+What many don’t realize is that balance and coordination are dependent on strength of the muscles involved.

-When your center of gravity is compromised, your central nervous system start to fire like crazy to activate all the necessary muscles to achieve a body position where you can maintain balance and avoid falling.
+When your center of gravity is compromised, your central nervous system starts to fire like crazy to activate all the necessary muscles to achieve a body position where you can maintain balance and avoid falling.

 Unfortunately, weak muscles, especially in the legs, can prevent this automated self-preservation process from completing.

-The other important function strength training provides is the increased muscle mass and tougher bones and ligaments.
+The other important function strength training provides is increased muscle mass and tougher bones and ligaments.
 The added muscle mass protects you in case you do lose balance and fall.
 Naturally stronger bones and ligaments can take a harder hit without suffering a significant injury.